AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/auto-blocker.md

 ---
-title: How to disable Auto Blocker
+title: How to disable the Samsung Auto Blocker feature
 sidebar_position: 19
 ---